gacela-project/symfony-gacela-example/README.md

 ## Injecting the Doctrine ProductRepository to the Facade Factory

 The Gacela Factory (as well as the Config and DependencyProvider) has an autowiring logic that will automagically resolve its dependencies.
-The only exception is for interfaces, when there is no way what do you want to inject there.
-In this case, you should use the `'mapping-interfaces'` (in `gacela.php`) to specify what you want to instantiate when an interface is found as a dependency.
+The only exception is for interfaces, when there is no way to discover what want to inject there.
+For this purpose, you simply need to define the mapping between the interfaces and to what do you want them to be resolved (in `gacela.php`): `mappingInterfaces(): array`

 Actually, in our current context/example (using symfony) we want to use the `doctrine` service from the `kernel.container` and not just "a new one".
 A new one wouldn't have all services and stuff